If you prefer to always view the website in English, please click here.

 The goal of this project is to meet the island's demand for electricity with renewable energy, guaranteeing network stability.

-The wind-hydro system includes a wind farm, a hydroelectric power plant, a pumping station and two water tanks.
+The hydro-wind system consists of a wind farm, a hydroelectric power plant, a pumping station and two water tanks.
+A photovoltaic plant will be added to this installation.

 In addition to supplying households with electricity, the wind turbines supply energy to several pumping stations to retain water in a raised tank.